FHantke/brave-browser-wiki/Roadmap.md

 * ✅ User wallets on Android

 ### Q3 2020 [July - September]:
+* Basic Android extension support for a subset of extension API and hand picked extensions (content scripts and background pages)
 * iOS Playlist feature
 * Enterprise support (group policy templates / documentation)
 * Improved Brave Rewards tipping using Greaselion, making it easier add and manage new platforms